 ...they also have a ton of recommendations, so be sure to ask.

-If you're heading to Peru, these restaurants and bars are perfect spots to delve into Peru's intoxicating food scene.
+If you're visiting to Peru, these restaurants/bars are perfect spots to delve into Peru's intoxicating food scene.

 and don't even get me started on their DRINK scene...

 Where to eat in Peru?
 Lima and Cusco:

 1. Blue Point